 Is Hawaii safe for me and my family?

 Rest assured that we are working closely with the government entities in Maui County to provide our guest with the safest environment and experience possible throughout the coming months.
 All travelers to the Islands should follow state and CDC’s guidelines for individuals.
 In addition, please review any and all orders issued by the governor and abide by state mandates regarding individuals and travel.

-Normally, we accept cancellations 48 days prior to the scheduled date of your trip.
+Normally, we accept cancellations 48 hours prior to the scheduled date of your trip.
 Due to the current health crisis, we will consider late cancellations related to the COVID-19 epidemic, i.e. quarantine, isolation or flu-like symptoms.
-As we do this in good faith, we deeply appreciate the earliest cancellation notice possible.
+As we do this in good faith, we deeply appreciative the earliest cancellation notice possible.

 Call us and let’s chat.
 Keeping our passengers, captains and crew safe is our No. 1 priority, without compromise.
 Due to current extenuating circumstances, we are extremely flexible when considering refund requests.

 I took my temperature and exceeded the 100.4 threshold required for joining the tour.
 Can I get a refund?